 These dogs are NOT up for adoption at this time, but they do need your help.
 Please consider fostering or sponsoring one of our dogs in need.
-Your donation will go to help pay for their food, supplies, heartworm prevention and veterinary expenses until they are healthy enough for adoption or to live out their life in a loving foster home.
+Your donation will go to help pay for their food, supplies, heartworm prevention and veterinary expenses until they are healthy enough for adoption.
 Thank you.

 Caramel is a found dog and no owner has come forward.
 She is about 2 y/o and looks like a Sheltie mix, beautiful light brown undercoat tipped in black.
 Caramel is Heartworm positive.
 She will be in our system for months while we begin the process of treating her for the heartworms.
 It may take even longer as the only manufacturer of the drug to treat the heartworms has stated there is now a shortage of the drug.
 We are looking for a foster home for Caramel.
 Please consider a donation so we can care for her.